Maine Seafood Guide – Halibut

 Harvest Method

 Trawl, hook and line.
 In state waters, halibut may only be targeted with circle hooks.
-Longline or tub trawl is preferred catch method.
+Longline or tub trawl is the preferred catch method.
 See the vessel and gear guide for more information.

 Recreational Harvest